LiU-SeeGoals/proto-messages/README.md

 ./build_go.sh
 ```

+**OBS**: The go files is inside of a submodule in this repository.
+If you want to push them to that, you'll have to go into the submodule, switch to main and then push it.

 ### For C
 To build the C code, run the following script from the root of this directory: